thezeroalpha/lectures.alex.balgavy.eu/content/softsec-notes/heap-overflows.md

     - scanf() etc. -- put bound on %s formats

 Off-by-one:
-- wrong comparison operator, forget about strong terminator
+- wrong comparison operator, forget about string terminator
 - can only overwrite one element above array capacity

 Pointer storage: